"

 Figure 6.43.
 A Hydraulic Metal Shear / Photo Credit: GaspariniMB, CC BY-SA 4.0

-One last piece of equipment that we should mention is the metal cutting shear.
-Shears are great tools for quickly, cleanly, and accurately cutting metal stock.
-All of the cutting tools mentioned earlier produce what is called a kerf in the material being cut.
-Kerf is the amount of material being removed by the blade during cutting.
-For example, a chop saw’s blade is ⅛” thick so the kerf taken from a piece of material will be about ⅛” (3.2 mm) wide.
-When measuring and cutting parts, the kerf must always be taken into account as part of your measurements.
-Especially when cutting multiples of the same part out of a piece of stock.
-A metal shear is the only tool that does not produce a kerf, because it basically acts like a big pair of scissors.
+A metal shear is the only cutting tool that does not produce a kerf, because it basically acts like a big pair of scissors.
 The main limitation of metal shears is their cost, size, and the stock shapes that they can cut.
 Even small shears tend to be expensive, and the larger the shear and the more capabilities it has, the more expensive it will be.
-Shears can have a cutting capacity anywhere from a few inches (or centimeters) to 10’ (3 m) or more.
+Shears have a cutting capacity anywhere from a few inches (or centimeters) to 10 feet (3 m) or more.
 However, the larger the cutting capacity, the more floor space a shear will take up.
-Large shears also need at least 220v/240v power.
-Most shears are designed to cut flat stock such as bars and plates.
-However, some shears have the ability to cut round stock, angles, and channels through the use of special dies.
-Some shears are equipped to punch holes or notches in metal.
-Shears are effective cutting tools that benefit any shop.
+Large shears also need at least 220V/240V power.
+Most shears are designed to cut flat stock such as bars and plates, although some have the ability to cut round stock, angles, and channels through the use of special dies.
+Finally, some shears are equipped to punch holes or notches in metal.

 Drilling Tools